nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_information_advice_and_given.md

 {% include custom/section.warnbanner.html %}

 ## Information and Advice Given Section Content##
 The Information given section carries information and advice given.
-Elements should be rendered as subheadings in any html sent.
+Elements should be rendered as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">